-Our other GHG emissions reduction goal is to help suppliers cut 2 million tonnes of carbon dioxide equivalent (CO2e) emissions between 2010 and 2025.
-So far, we have helped suppliers avoid 1.26 million tonnes of CO2e emissions.
+GHG EMISSIONS REDUCTION GOAL - Help suppliers cut 2 million tonnes of carbon dioxide equivalent (CO2e) emissions between 2010 and 2025

 Through our Sustainability Scorecard, we set requirements for our production suppliers, including requirements related to energy use and GHG emissions performance and disclosure.

-Since 2010, participants in these and other programs have avoided 1.26 million tonnes of CO2e emissions and saved a cumulative 847 million kWh ($109 million) of electricity, including 81,000 tonnes of CO2 e emissions and 31 million kWh (US$3.9 million) in 2019.
+Since 2010, we estimate that participants in this and other programs have avoided 1.46 million tonnes of CO2 e emissions4 and saved a cumulative 992 million kWh (US$119 million) of electricity, including 81,000 tonnes of CO2 e emissions and 31 million kWh (US$3.9 million) in 2021.

-More broadly, through CDP our production suppliers reported savings of 17.1 million tonnes CO2e and $727 million from reduction initiatives implemented in 2018.4 This demonstrates the scale of ongoing GHG emissions reduction activities throughout our production supply chain, regardless of whether driven by HP’s engagement.
+More broadly, through CDP, our production suppliers reported savings of 20 million tonnes of CO2 e and US$465 million from reduction initiatives implemented in 2020.* This demonstrates the scale of ongoing GHG emissions reduction activities throughout our production supply chain, regardless of whether driven by HP’s engagement.

 We engaged 98% of our first-tier production suppliers, by spend, to help reduce their environmental impact.
-Overall, 94% reported having GHG emissions reduction-related goals, and 31% reported science-based targets (13% validated by the SBTi and 18% evaluated by HP.
+Overall, 95% (by spend) reported having GHG emissions reduction-related goals, and 31% reported science-based targets (13% validated by the SBTi and 18% evaluated by HP.
 We also encourage suppliers to use renewable energy.
-By spend, 78% reported doing so in 2018, with 47% reporting renewable energy use goals, up from 70% the prior year.
+Seventy-seven percent reported doing so in 2021, by spend, with 71% reporting renewable energy use goals, up from 70% the prior year.

 To improve efficiency, cut costs, and reduce negative environmental impacts, we work to optimize our logistics network by consolidating shipments, identifying new routes, and shipping directly to customers or local distribution centers.

-Product transportation resulted in 1.46 million tonnes of CO2e emissions in 2019, up 12% from the prior year.
-This rise was due primarily to product volume increases as well as improved data for emissions related to road (including rail).
+Product transportation resulted in 1.62 million tonnes of CO2 e emissions in 2021, up 7% from the prior year.
+This was due primarily to product volume increases as well as improved data for emissions related to road (including rail).